William Macaulay Counselling

 Anxiety Counselling Perth

-Anxiety can be effectively managed through learned behaviour, and seeking early support is crucial as symptoms may persist without intervention.
-In my practice, I specialise in the following range of highly effective therapeutic approaches and treatment options to overcome anxiety.
+Anxiety can be effectively managed by learning new behaviours and developing coping mechanisms.
+Early intervention is crucial, as symptoms may persist or worsen without timely support.
+In my Perth-based counselling practices, I specialise in a range of evidence-based therapeutic approaches designed to help you overcome anxiety.

 Cognitive Behaviour Therapy (CBT) to Treat Anxiety

-Evidence suggests that CBT produces the most favourable outcome and has the longest lasting effect on diminishing anxiety.
-Cognitive restructuring is a technique drawn from CBT which recognises that the way we feel, behave and respond to situations is based on how we think.
+Evidence indicates that cognitive behaviour therapy (CBT) produces the most favourable outcomes and the longest-lasting effects in reducing anxiety.
+Cognitive restructuring, a technique from CBT, recognises that our feelings, behaviours, and responses to situations are based on how we think.
 Thinking that is inaccurate, based on pessimistic predictions or false assumptions about other people and the world, fuels anxiety and other negative mood states.
 Cognitive restructuring involves working with a professional therapist to identify unhelpful thinking patterns that are causing you to become anxious.
-Once identified and challenged, these anxiety-provoking thought patterns can be replaced by more positive thoughts and beliefs that reduce your anxiety and improve your coping skills.
+By recognising and challenging these patterns, anxiety-inducing thoughts and beliefs can be replaced with more positive ones, effectively reducing anxiety and enhancing coping skills.
+Learn more about cognitive behavioural therapy.

-Gestalt therapy centres around helping individuals gain awareness of how they create their anxiety.
-Anxiety is resolved when the individual remains centred in the present instead of negatively fantasising and catastrophising about the future.
-Individuals learn to recognise our internal movies as mere movies and not reality.
-What could be true and what is actually true are two different things.
-This realisation will decrease the anxiety to nothing.
-The approach encourages the development of self-awareness and self-support, which leads to new possibilities to live a more personally meaningful life.
+Gestalt therapy helps individuals gain awareness of how they create their anxiety.
+Anxiety is resolved when individuals remain centred in the present instead of negatively fantasising and catastrophising about the future.
+Recognising internal movies as mere movies and not reality decreases anxiety.
+This approach encourages the development of self-awareness and self-support, which leads to new possibilities to live a more meaningful life.

-Relief brought about by avoidance of an anxiety-provoking situation is temporary.
-It can mean you don't get a chance to face your fear and prove to yourself you can cope with it, in turn causing your anxiety to persist.
-Exposure to the anxiety-provoking situation, rather than avoiding it, is usually the best way to reduce its impact.
-A trained professional therapist can provide coping skills and support you to do this slowly and gradually in a controlled and safe environment.
-This allows you to build your confidence steadily, and as you face your fear without being harmed, your anxiety gradually diminishes.
+Avoidance of anxiety-provoking situations provides temporary relief but prevents you from facing your fears and proving you can cope.
+Exposure to these situations, rather than avoiding them, is the best way to reduce their impact.
+A trained therapist can provide coping skills and support you in doing this slowly and gradually in a controlled, safe environment.
+This allows you to build confidence and steadily face your fears, leading to a gradual reduction in anxiety.

 Grounding Techniques for Reducing Anxiety Symptoms